EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 A backend system for fitness and nutrition tracking.

 Overview
-The fitness-tracker project is a full-stack application that scrapes, processes, and designed to support fitness and nutrition tracking for users.
+The ofircohen-fitness-tracker project is a backend system designed to support fitness and nutrition tracking for users.
 Built using FastAPI, it provides robust RESTful APIs for managing workouts, nutrition logs, weight logs, and user goals.
 The backend also includes functionality to calculate personalized daily calorie recommendations based on user input.
 The entire backend is containerized using Docker for ease of deployment and scalability.

+This backend serves as the foundation for a potential full-stack application, with plans to integrate a frontend and additional features in future development.

 Table of Contents
 Technologies Used